 CLICK HERE for a carvings update.

-Updated Aug 19th 2014 ~ In July of 2008, I came across an internet story about a carved stone known as “The Roswell Rock”, found in 2004 by a man out hunting in New Mexico.
-Because of certain of it’s peculiarities, he had been encouraged to have it looked at.
+From July 2008 ~ Recently I came across a story on the internet about a carved stone known as “The Roswell Rock” that had been found in 2004 by a man out hunting in New Mexico.
+Because of certain of it’s peculiarities he had been encouraged to have it looked at.
 The lines and shapes of the carving seemed too precise, too perfect, and had the odd appearance that it had somehow been raised up from out of the natural surface of the rock.
-Experts began examining it, but were unable to determine how it could have been carved.
-They said, even under a microscope, no evidence of tool work of any kind could be found.
+Experts began examining it and were unable to determine how it could have been carved.
+It was said that even under a microscope no evidence of tool work of any kind could be found.
 This in itself was probably enough to make it an object worthy of continued study… but there was more.

 At some point someone noticed that this same design had appeared in 1996 as a crop formation in the UK.
-Not only was it reportedly a precise match, but the two were also apparently inverse opposites, so that if the two could somehow be scaled to the same size and come together that they would fit as if one had made the other.
-That is actually not really true, they are not inverse opposites – I will explain in detail later.
+Not only was it reportedly a precise match, the two were also apparently inverse opposites,meaning that if they could somehow be scaled to the same size and come together, they would fit as if one had made the other.
+That is not actually true, but I will explain that issue in detail later.

 aerial image © 1996 by Lucy Pringle.
 Also see:Cropcircleconnector.com

-All of that; the crop circle design, the rotational pull points, the fact that it was found near the Roswell ufo crash site, and the anomalous look of the carving, these things came together easily in peoples minds as possible indicators that the stone might have an extraterrestrial origin or connection.
+All of these things; the crop circle design, the rotational pull points, the fact that it was found near the Roswell ufo crash site, and the anomalous look of the carving, all came together easily in peoples minds as indicators that the stone might have an extraterrestrial origin or connection.

-As a cautious but open-minded follower of fringe subjects, I’m pretty sure I would have been very drawn in or excited by this story, but as it turned out, I’ll never know what my normal reaction would have been because it probably took less than two seconds of seeing the photo before I recognized the technique used to carve it, one that I have been using on occasion for 15 years.
+As a cautious but avid follower of fringe subjects, I’m quite sure I would have been fully drawn into the intrigue of the story, but as it turned out, I’ll never know what my normal reaction would have been because it probably took less than a few seconds of seeing the photo before I recognized the technique used to carve it, one that I have been using on occasion for 15 years.

 The place I initially found the story was the message board of a busy and well known website on which a lively discussion about the stone was taking place.
 I wanted to jump right in, but knew I would need more than words to back-up my opinion.
 Being that this was a Saturday, meant that I was going to have to resist posting anything until after I had a chance to get down to the studio where I work and make some kind of sample, photograph it, and then figure out how to put it on the message board.
 It was a long weekend.